gvbarroso/iSMC/doc/README.md

 ### Order of haplotype indices for building pseudo-diploids

 When sequence data is in FASTA format and multiple haplotypes are available, `ismc` can combine them in user-defined pairs.
-These are specified as comma-separated INTEGERS enclosed by parentheses, indexed from zero. `ismc` will then combine haplotypes corresponding to consecutive pairs of indices.
+These are specified as comma-separated INTEGERS enclosed by parentheses, indexed from zero. `ismc` will then combine haplotypes corresponding to consecutive, non-overlapping pairs of indices.
 For example, to arrange three haplotypes into two pairs of genomes, where the first pair is made up of haplotypes #0 and #1 and the second pair is made up of haplotypes #1 and #2:

 ```